Missing children and child alert mechanisms

 - to ensure the same high quality of service throughout the EU.

-The 116 000 hotline is operational in 27 EU countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+Currently, a child alert system is in place in 17 EU countries: Belgium, Bulgaria, Cyprus, the Czech Republic, France, Germany, Greece, Ireland, Italy, Luxemburg, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain and the United Kingdom.